shia5347/EmulationCloudSaving---CLI-for-linux/README.md

 # Cloud saving and loading for playing games on an emulator - command line tool for linux
-Save and load your saves from the cloud easily.
+Load your saves on and from the cloud easily.
 Works well with Wasabi buckets.

 - - - -